X16Community/x16-docs/X16 Reference - 09 - VERA Programmer's Reference.md

 **'Tile Base Address'** specifies the base address of the tile data. *Note that the register only specifies bits 16:11 of the address, so the address is always aligned to a multiple of 2048 bytes.*

 **'H-Scroll'** specifies the horizontal scroll offset.
 A value between 0 and 4095 can be used.
 Increasing the value will cause the picture to move left, decreasing will cause the picture to move right.
+Hardware scrolling is only possible in tile mode; in bitmap mode, this register is not functional for scrolling.
+Also half of it is repurposed: the **'H-Scroll (11:8)'** register is instead used to specify the palette offset for the bitmap.

 **'V-Scroll'** specifies the vertical scroll offset.
 A value between 0 and 4095 can be used.
 Increasing the value will cause the picture to move up, decreasing will cause the picture to move down.
+Hardware scrolling is only possible in tile mode; in bitmap mode, this register is not functional.

 **'Map Width'**, **'Map Height'** specify the dimensions of the tile map: